 1 Star – I did not like this book at all.
 Can I have my time back?
 I definitely wouldn’t recommend it.

 DNF – Did not finish this book.
-I attempted and read at last half, but just could not finish.
+I attempted and read at least half, but just could not finish.

 Book Subjects of Interest:

-- Historical Romance – I have become a huge historical romance fan over the last few years (prior to Bridgerton making them so popular), particularly those set in Regency England, Victorian England or the Gilded Age.
-Some of my favorite authors include: Sarah MacLean, Tessa Dare, Lorraine Heath, Lenora Bell, Julia Quinn and Joanna Shupe.
+- Historical Romance – I have become a huge historical romance fan over the last few years (before Bridgerton making them so popular), particularly those set in Regency England, Victorian England or the Gilded Age.
+Some of my favorite authors include Sarah MacLean, Tessa Dare, Lorraine Heath, Lenora Bell, Julia Quinn, Joanna Shupe, Julie Anne Long, and Lisa Kleypas.
 Tropes I LOVE include: fake relationships, enemies to lovers, wallflower/blue stocking transformations, matching making for someone but falling in love with that person (there’s probably a better name for that), gaming hell/casino/secret club owners and anything with strong, kickass heroines who call the hero on their shit.
 Not a huge fan of marriage of convenience or surprise pregnancies.

 - Lady Detectives in Historical Fiction – this might not typically be a real genre, but it’s one I cite all the time as my personal favorite.
 Think ladies solving crimes in Victorian England or times when they wouldn’t really be respected for that work.
 My favorite series that I classify as being in this genre include the Veronica Speedwell series by Deanna Raybourn, the Lady Sherlock series by Sherry Thomas and the Lady Darby Mystery by Anne Lee Huber.